 • Manual Price - Let you specify a manual price for the selling plan.

-In our example, we've opted to give customers a 15% discount for subscribing to monthly deliveries.
-This is commonly referred to as "subscribe and save" and is usually well received by customers.
+In our example, we've offered customers a 15% discount for subscribing to monthly deliveries.
+This is commonly referred to as "subscribe and save" and is usually well-received by customers.

-Clicking the link under the billing rules will allow you to create another selling plan for that group.
+To give customers additional frequency options click the 'add selling plan' link under the billing rules will allow you to create another selling plan for that group.
 This is how you can give the customer another frequency option (say every 2-month billing)

 Related Articles: